Why incorporate a Medical Corporation or Dental Corporation in BC?

 Each profession’s governing college has certain requirements, in addition to those in the Health Professions Act, which have to be met for a health profession corporation to be approved.
 But before getting to that stage and with the help of your accountant, you’ll need to decide whether incorporating your practice is the right step for you.

-Why incorporate your medical or dental practice?
+Why incorporate your professional practice?

 Corporation will pay less tax than you do